ro-msg-aws-training/resources/src/s3/index.md

 **[Level 300]** For more information on how CloudFront can improve performance (including tinder's performance) see [this video](https://www.youtube.com/watch?v=DeygvViFlXQ).
 :::

-For any other information, checkout the [CloudFront FAQ](https://aws.amazon.com/cloudfront/faqs/).
+For any other information, check out the [CloudFront FAQ](https://aws.amazon.com/cloudfront/faqs/).